Uruguayan food is similar to Argentine cuisine; both South American countries are fiercely carnivorous and share a love for dulce de leche.

 Alfajores

 Alfajores are a famous sweet from Argentina.
-They come in a wide array of flavors, but the classic version includes dulce de leche between two pieces of soft sponge cake.
+They come in various flavors, but the classic version includes dulce de leche between two pieces of soft sponge cake.

 The best alfajores are made in the bakeries and pastry shops every day.